babyboydaprince/cctv-toolset/README.md

 ### 🧪 RTSP Connection Test

-This option tests the connectivity to the specified RTSP server and displays the server's response.
+This option tests the connectivity to the specified RTSP server and displays the server's response:

 ```bash
   python app/CCTV-Toolset.py -t <target-ip> -p <target-port> --connection-test